DigiScore/digiscore.github.io/people.md

 **USA:** Prof. Dr. Kenneth Fields is a world leader in telematic and network music performance and score distribution.

-**Asia:** Prof. Dr. Li Xiaobing has composed digital scores for multi-media, Chinese opera and small ensembles and has written on the cultural history of digital music in China. .
+**China:** Prof. Dr. Li Xiaobing has composed digital scores for multi-media, Chinese opera and small ensembles and has written on the cultural history of digital music in China. .
 Project manager/ assistance by Zhang Yuan (Nancy)

 ## Past Fellows:

-**Post-Doctoral Research Fellow: Creative Computing:** Prashanth Thattai (Feb-Oct 2022)
+**Post-Doctoral Research Fellow: Creative Computing (Feb-Oct 2022)** Prashanth Thattai